thinkty/source-chat/src/api/adapters/README.md

 - **how** action `string`

 After handling the action, the response to send to the user and the next states should be returned.
+When adding a new action or modifying the pre-existing action, make sure to add/modify the action.js and add it to the action map for it to work properly.